 REV your engines, gang.
 No, not your motorcycle.
 We’re talking about getting your heart pumping after you climb aboard a Schwinn at REV Cycle.
-One of the first boutique cycling studios in Baltimore; first at Locust Point, now also in Brewers Hill, the instructors here know how to push you to your limits, help you conquer your fears, sometimes even make you cry.
+One of the first boutique cycling studios in Baltimore (first at Locust Point, now also in Brewers Hill), the instructors here know how to push you to your limits, help you conquer your fears, and sometimes even make you cry.
 You heard right.
-Their motto is expose your heart and we can’t resist a little uplifting, emotional motivation.
-Fitt Tip: if you want to take Esther’s class, sign up the second registration opens on Sundays or watch the available bikes disappear before your eyes.
+Rev aims to push the limits of your body and mind, and we are here for it.

 A boutique studio in Timonium, Core Cycle is focused on making sure you’re moving every muscle in your body.
 That’s why they offer cycling, yoga, barre, Pilates, and INSANITY (so they’ve got so much for you to try)!
 But right now we’re talking about cycling, and let us just say, their signature Core Crush class will get those glutes in gear.
 And if you want to mix things up, take their Core Fusion class which incorporates yoga and barre into your cycling workout.

 Who knew muscle beach was in Canton?
 Well, sort of.
 From surfing the indoor waves to spinnin’ those pedals, BeachFit has something for everyone.
 The fan favorite Pipeline takes your cycling experience past the use of weights to tone those upper body muscles by incorporating the indoor surfboard for the ultimate full-body workout off the bike.